Jason5D/Personal_Pantry/personal-pantry/README.md

 Most used / least used
 Most wasted
 Used in most or least recipes
-And many more...
+Savings of end user may be redirected to ISA account or similar investment And many more...

 4. Technologies Used

 Initally this will be built in React, but future plans are to port this to React native for App use.
+The logo of the app may be a 3D cube taken from a React 3D library.
 Mongo DB will be used for the database.
 First app to be built will be for Apple.